KararTY/Project19/README.md

   * `npm start`
   * If the `.env` settings are default, browse to http://localhost:3333/.

+## Known bugs
+  * Sometimes websocket connection from bot may repeat itself if the web server was to crash / disconnect, leading to multiple single, as well as multiple batched, messages/events which ultimately crashes the bot and fills logs & connected websockets to receive repeated, already seen, messages/events.
+  * Sometimes websocket bot batch sends out normal messages as events.

 ## Implemented features
   * Platform support:
     * Twitch.